ziminl/ml-learn/README.md

 remove outlier

-nan to average or linear value
+fill nan to average or linear value

 use chatgpt